Svennevs/CppND-Capstone-Pacman-Game/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./Pacman`.

 Operation is through the arrow keys on the keybard.
 There is one level and pacman has 3 lives to complete it.
-Take care, there is no break after loosing a life.
+Take care, there is no break after losing a life.

 # Code structure
 The code was based on the snakeGame example.The game loop structured of this example was kept intact.